Gforky/Face-the-Internet/README.md

 ### Quick Start

 1. Navigate to the repository root in terminal.
-Must be cloned in 'Documents' on Mac OSX.
+Must be cloned in to 'Documents' on Mac OSX.

-2. Run: `$ docker-machine env dev`
+2. From Terminal run: `$ docker-machine env dev`

-3. Run: `$ eval "$(docker-machine env dev)"`
+3. From Terminal run: `$ eval "$(docker-machine env dev)"`

-4. Run: `docker build -t nodeapp .`
+4. From Terminal run: `docker build -t nodeapp .`

+5. From Terminal run: `$ docker run --rm -it -p 3000:3000 -v $PWD:/app nodeapp forever index.js`

+6. From the root of the project code, run `gulp`, this will give you a development version of the front-end on [http://localhost:4000/](http://localhost:4000/), you can still see the site on the `docker-machine` [http://192.168.99.100:3000/](http://192.168.99.100:3000/).

 ### Useful